Amazon Robotics: Overview

 Traditionally, goods are moved around a distribution center using a conveyor system or by human-operated machines (such as forklifts).
 In Kiva's approach, items are stored in portable storage units.
 When an order is entered into the Kiva database system, the software locates the closest automated guided vehicle to the item and directs it to retrieve it.
 The mobile robots navigate around the warehouse by following a series of computerized bar-code stickers on the floor.
 Each drive unit has a sensor that prevents it from colliding with others.
 When the drive unit reaches the target location, it slides underneath the pod and lifts it off the ground through a corkscrew action.
 The robot then carries the pod to the specified human operator to pick up the items.

 Kiva sold systems based on two different robot models.
 The smaller model was approximately 2 by 2.5 ft, 18 in high, and capable of lifting 1000 lbs.
 The larger model was capable of carrying a pallet with loads as heavy as 3000 lbs.
 Both were a distinctive orange color.
 The maximum velocity of the robots was 1.3 m/s.
 The mobile bots were battery-powered and needed to be recharged every hour for five minutes.

-The system is considered much more efficient and accurate than the traditional method of having human workers traveling around the warehouse locating and picking items.
-The robot also allows for the enhancement of Amazon cargo movement and aids in the ensurement of safety to both workers, staff, and the packages themselves.